Cello Expressions

 Arpeggiated Ostinatos (2013 – 2015)

-Arrangements and compositions written from 2013 to 2015 make up nearly half of this sheet music library.
+Arrangements and compositions written from 2013 to 2015 made up nearly half of this sheet music library until 2024.
 The largest distinguishing factor in this second period is that I wrote most music without regular access to a cello or piano.
 I created most compositions and the more-unique arrangements internally and later transcribed them.
 My arrangements added structure and shaping through varied techniques, timbres, and “orchestrations” (often through selective use of sectional rests).
 Fantasia on the Dargason, Somebody That I Used to Know, and an expanded Copland-inspired version of Simple Gifts each demonstrate this approach through a variety of genres.

 I created most music in this period for the Boulder Cello Project, introducing a broad mix of abilities into a single ensemble.
 In addition to the mixed-ability arrangements, numerous “expanded” cello ensemble arrangements incorporate one-to-five guest instrumentalists into the cello ensemble.
 A series of three concerts with Chase the Music premiered these arrangements along with three large-scale compositions: Many Trails, Kati’s Run, and Awe & Joy.
 These works each leverage expansive arpeggio-based ostinatos that were first developed in White & Blue Spring and typify my writing in this period.

-While this is the longest period (as of 2020), I have written the least music during this time: two pieces per year on average.
+While this is the longest period, I wrote the least music during this time: two pieces per year on average.
 Each piece is focused and offers a distinctive style and approach.
 Most music is written at the piano or at the cello.
 Arpeggiated ostinatos and linear part-writing have developed into a contrapuntal style that typically weaves distinctive parts together to create unique compositions and arrangements.
 This style is especially suited for cello ensembles, where the abundant rhythms and expanded (but not completely atonal) harmonies offer textured kinetic energy.

 Angels We Have Heard on High, part of a series of unconventional holiday arrangements for cello trio, introduces the contrapuntal approach through an arrangement that offers three different arpeggiated accompaniments to a repeated melody.
 Etudes #7-9 for Cello Choir also exhibit this style, with each etude taking a different approach to assembling melodic material through a contrapuntal mix of parts.
 Decker Rondo and Six Concrete Canoes for Cello Duet each apply this style in just two parts.

-This present compositional style will likely evolve into something else over time.
+This present compositional style will likely continue evolving over time.
 After a clear distinction can be made, this page will be updated accordingly.